 Samantha Lindo is a British singer – songwriter of mixed Jamaican heritage based in Bristol, UK, bringing together a fusion of soul, folk and trip-hop to create a style that is not easily box-able.

-A British singer – songwriter of mixed Jamaican heritage, she brings together a fusion of soul, folk and trip-hop to create a style that is not easily box-able but has a tangible flavour of her adopted hometown, Bristol.
+A British singer – songwriter of mixed Jamaican heritage, she brings together a fusion of soul, folk, spoken word and trip-hop to create a style that is not easily box-able but has a tangible flavour of her adopted hometown, Bristol.
 Nitelife describes how by ‘weaving poetry’ and ‘beautiful lyricism through her songs’, Samantha presents some very raw and real issues about love, life and the human condition through her uplifting tones.

-Samantha opened the last Girls Girls Girls with Eliza and the in-house choir at London’s Union Chapel with a collaborative performance and the pair had the honour of being featured artists in the Museum of London's ‘Votes for Women’ exhibition performing the suffragette anthem, March of the Women, to celebrate 100 years of the vote in 2018.
+Samantha opened the last Girls Girls Girls with a collaborative performance with the in-house choir at London’s Union Chapel and the pair had the honour of being featured artists in the Museum of London's ‘Votes for Women’ exhibition performing the suffragette anthem, March of the Women, to celebrate 100 years of the vote in 2018.

-With an ache towards justice that often spills into her music, her single ‘Butterflies’, one of the earliest penned songs, was released at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.
+With an ache towards justice that often spills into her work, her single ‘Turn & Leave’, was performed at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.